Ebook "One Year in Space 2024"

 The year 2024 was a defining chapter in the evolving history of space exploration.
 It was a year of high expectations, bold technical leaps, and continued global momentum across both government and private space programs.
 From the edge of Earth’s orbit to the ambitions for lunar return, spaceflight in 2024 pushed boundaries.

-This eBook, “A Year in Space 2024”, brings together the mission patches from every human spaceflight, satellite deployment, cargo mission, test flight, and deep space launch that took place over the course of the year.
+This eBook, “One Year in Space 2024”, brings together the mission patches from human spaceflights, satellite deployments, cargo missions, test flights, and deep space launches that took place over the course of the year.
 These patches, created by space agencies, companies, and mission crews, form a vivid timeline of events, capturing both the symbolism and the spirit of each mission.

 China’s CNSA maintained its strong cadence, sending new crews to the Tiangong Space Station and testing systems for future lunar activity.
 Their mission patches, elegant and deeply symbolic, reflect a nation steadily expanding its presence in orbit.